Comment on Article

 Written by: Garry Gamber

-Haiku poetry originated in Japan many centuries ago.
+originated in Japan many centuries ago.
 Its popularity and form have spread throughout the world.
 Haiku is fun and easy to learn in its simplest form, and in its most sophisticated form it is an elegant expression of the spirit of a moment in time.

-The haiku appears to be a very simple form of poetry.
+appears to be a very simple form of poetry.
 A person who might otherwise never attempt to write poetry can easily learn the simple haiku form in a few minutes and proudly produce several haiku expressions a few minutes later.

 The haiku generally contains of 17 syllables written in three lines with minimal punctuation.
 The first line contains 5 syllables, the second 7 syllables, and the third 5 more syllables.
 The traditional subject of a haiku is a revealing moment in nature that is conveyed directly to the reader without judgment.
 One or two words indicate the season of the year to which the haiku relates.
 The traditional haiku is considered complete in itself and is not titled.